 The forms are available in user friendly formats:

 For law practices (other than barristers) [DOC, 57.4KB]

 For barristers (briefed directly) [DOC, 56.8KB]

-A Costs Disclosure information sheet [PDF, 248KB] for legal practitioners explains how to use the forms.
+A Costs Disclosure Forms information sheet [PDF, 248KB] for legal practitioners explains how to use the forms.

-Part 4.2 of the Uniform Law and Part 4.2 of the Legal Profession Uniform General Rules 2015 set out the requirements for trust money and trust accounts.
-Most requirements are the same as those that applied under the previous Legal Profession Acts and Legal Profession Regulations however there are some changes to specific obligations.
+Part 4.2 of the Uniform Law and Part 4.2 of the Legal Profession Uniform General Rules 2015 set out the requirements for managing trust money and trust accounts.
+Most requirements are the same as those that applied under the previous Legal Profession Acts and Legal Profession Regulations.
+However, there are some changes to specific obligations.

 Law practices are required to have their trust records externally examined once a year.
 The external examiner is required to give a written report of their examination to the local regulatory authority at a time or within a period determined by the Legal Services Council and published on the Council's website.

-From 2017 the trust year in both NSW and Victoria ends on 31 March and trust money statements should be lodged by 30 April.
-External examiners must lodge their reports by 15 May each year.
+The trust year in both NSW and Victoria ends on 31 March and trust money statements should be lodged by 30 April.
+External examiners must lodge their reports by 31 May each year.